feathersjs/docs/guides/step-by-step/readme.md

 when a service method completes.
 The `created`, `updated`, `patched`, and `removed` events provide real-time functionality

-Events Filters determine which user should receive an event.
+Events Filters determine which users should receive an event.
-This is the Feathers alternative to socket.io's rooms and it's an extremely intelligent approach that enables reactive applications to scale well.
+This is the Feathers alternative to Socket.io's rooms and it's an extremely intelligent approach that enables reactive applications to scale well.

 #### Authentication